 Take magnetic resonance imaging (MRI) for example.
 This test allows us to evaluate the inside of the body in a noninvasive way.
 MRIs play an important role in investigating illnesses and injuries since our furry companions cannot communicate their symptoms.
-Unfortunately, MRIs cost an average of $2,000 or more!* That's a lot to pay out of pocket if you don't have pet insurance.
+Unfortunately, dog MRI scans cost an average of $2,000 or more!* That's a lot to pay out of pocket if you don't have a pet insurance plan.

 How does an MRI work?

 An MRI machine is a large tube-like structure that uses both magnetic fields and radio waves to create images that veterinary specialists can then interpret.** A dog MRI is conducted in the same way an MRI is done for humans: Patients must lie very still in the enclosed machine sometimes for over an hour.
 Have you ever asked a dog or cat to sit still for more than a few seconds?
 Then you understand why general anesthesia is often required for our pets to have an MRI scan done.

 ❏ Discuss with your veterinarian the advantages and disadvantages including risks of anesthesia and cost.